up42/docs/source/getting-started/catalog-search.rst

    :align: center
    :alt: step07_Data_checkout

-7. If you want to proceed with purchasing the images, click on *Confirm Purchase*.
+7. If you want to proceed with purchasing the images, click on *Order for XXX Credits*.
 The order is officially placed and you are charged with the UP42 credits.
 The delivery of the images can take a few minutes (online archive) or up to 24 hours (long-term archive).
+If you want to continue searching for images on the catalog, click on *Continue Browsing*

 .. figure:: _assets/catalog/data/step08_Data_confirmPurchase.png
    :align: center